telatin/microbiome-bioinformatics/_posts/2022-02-02-virome-ebame.md

 * **vConTACT2** is downloaded to `$VIR/vcontact2` and its environment is available at `$VIR/vcontact2.yaml`

+## Datasets

+:bulb: Need a single sample to test your commands with?
+Use `$VIR/dataset/SRR8652861_1.fq.gz`.

+* A reduced dataset with a few reads is available at `$VIR/dataset` (45 Mb total).
+In the interest of time, we will use this one during the workshop.
+  * SRR8652861
+  * SRR8652914
+  * SRR8652969
+  * SRR8653218
+  * SRR8653221
+  * SRR8653245

+* The raw reads are available at `$VIR/dataset-full` (6.8G total).
+This is still reasonably sized and can be used at your pace in the VM.

 ## Create environments

 :one: We will use conda to create environments for the different tools.